blueee04/blog/content/posts/2026-03-12-Attention-Mechanism-Bio.md

 **Paper:** *Spatio-Temporal Feature Based Deep Neural Network for Cell Lineage Analysis in Microscopy Images*

-Biologists spend *hours*—sometimes *days*—manually tracking cells under a microscope:
+Biologists spend *hours* sometimes *days* manually tracking cells under a microscope:

 - Where did this cell move?
 - When did it divide (mitosis)?